 The premium tax credit reduces enrollees’ monthly payments for insurance plans purchased through the Marketplace.
 Marketplace plans are offered in four “metal” levels of coverage: bronze, silver, gold, and platinum.
 Bronze plans tend to have the lowest premiums but have the highest deductibles and other cost sharing, leaving the enrollee to pay more out-of-pocket when they receive covered health care services, while platinum plans have the highest premiums but very low out-of-pocket costs.
 The premium tax credit can be applied to plans in any of these metal levels.

 Who is eligible for the premium tax credit?

-- Have a household income at least equal to the Federal Poverty Level (FPL), which for the 2022 benefit year will be determined based on 2021 poverty guidelines: (Table 1)
+- Have a household income at least equal to the Federal Poverty Level (FPL), which for the 2023 benefit year will be determined based on 2022 poverty guidelines: (Table 1)

 - Not have access to affordable coverage through an employer (including a family member’s employer)

 - Not be eligible for coverage through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or other forms of public assistance

 - Have U.S. citizenship or proof of legal residency (Lawfully present immigrants whose household income is below 100% FPL can also be eligible for tax subsidies through the Marketplace if they meet all other eligibility requirements.)